c20d-us/TootRSS/README.md

 ```

 **Examples**
+Read a feed and toot anything new, passing the Fernet key as an argument:
 ```
 mymac:~ jdoe$ ./tootrss -k xxxx
 ```
-or
+Read a feed and just populate the feed cache (no toots), passing the Fernet key as an argument.
+Useful when bootstrapping for an existing feed to avoid a deluge of toots:
 ```
 mymac:~ jdoe$ ./tootrss -c --fernet_key xxxx
 ```
-or
+Read a feed and toot anything new, passing the Fernet key as an environment variable (grouped to prevent environment leakage of the Fernet key after execution):
 ```
-mymac:~ jdoe$ export FERNET_KEY="xxxx" mymac:~ jdoe$ ./tootrss
+mymac:~ jdoe$ ( export FERNET_KEY="xxxx"; ./tootrss )
 ```
-Where `"xxxx"` is the Fernet key used to encrypt your access tokens.
+Where `"xxxx"` in the above examples is the Fernet key used to encrypt your access tokens.

 ## Requirements
 * TootRSS was built to run on Python 3.9+.
 Module requirements are listed in `./requirements/reqs.txt`.